 The best form of communication is face-to-face.
 Although this may appear to be time consuming it is time well spent and worth investing in.
-Face-to-face communication helps to ensure messages are not misunderstood and it provides the other party with a chance to respond, ask questions and give feedback.
+Face toface communication helps to ensure messages are not misunderstood and it provides the other party with a chance to respond, ask questions and give feedback.
 Face-to-face communication also helps to build stronger working relationships because the time devoted shows a commitment by the school to its pupils and the school community.

 Telephone communication is a valuable way of keeping parents informed.
 Returning a call promptly is essential to building trust and relationships.
 When communicating by telephone, ensure that you give clear and simple messages and use appropriate language that your audience will find easy to relate to and engage with.
-When dealing with a contentious issue, or a problem that is related to an ongoing behavioural or child protection issue, all calls must be logged and minuted for future reference.
-If you are unsure as to where the information should be stored, consult with the HT, SENCO or line manager.
+When dealing with a contentious issue, or a problem that is related to an ongoing behavioural or child protection issue, all calls must be logged on CPOMS under actions and information.

 Email is used to communicate with parents and carers who may need updates or find it difficult to visit school in person.
 Emails should be treat in the same way as any other written communication, remaining factual and professional.
-Teachers may communicate directly with parents to give updates on pupils behaviour or achievements.
-Emails are also used as a means of distributing letters to parents.
+Teachers may communicate directly with parents to give updates on an individual pupil's behaviour or achievements.
+Any communications directed at more than one child, such as a class letter or notice, should be communicated with / through the school office prior to sending to ensure all relevant staff members are aware of the content.